Kolten Wong Player Props: Mariners vs. Orioles

 Kolten Wong At The Plate

-- Wong is batting .167 with three doubles, a home run and 13 walks.
+- Wong is hitting .169 with three doubles, a home run and 13 walks.

-- He has hit a home run in one of 42 games, and in 0.7% of his plate appearances.

-- Wong has driven in a run in seven games this year (16.7%), including two games with multiple runs batted in.
+- In eight games this season (18.6%), Wong has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.